 Are they suitable for outdoor use?

-Yes, many models are weather-resistant and designed for outdoor applications, even in extreme temperatures.
+Yes, many models are weatherproof and designed for outdoor applications, even in extreme temperatures.

 How long does such a container last?